 - 9:30–10:30 Zdeněk Konopásek (CTS).
 Engaged Impartiality?
 Science and Politics in the Anthropocene from STS perspective.
 Lecture and discussion.

 - 11:00–11:30 Jindřich Prach (CTS).
-Historical maps.
-Introduction to the field excursion.
+Historical Maps in the Digital Age: A Source for Understanding Landscape Change.
+Introduction to the field excursions.

 - 12:30–16:30 Petr Pokorný (CTS).
 How Data are Created I. Paleoecological practice in the field: exemplary field research and sampling in the vicinity of a significant archaeological site.